 Please note that parking is not available for Orientation until 11:45am.
 If you arrive prior to this time, you will not be given a pass and there may not be space to accommodate your vehicle.
 If you arrive late (after 12:30pm), you will not receive a pass.

 Due to limited space, we can only accommodate 1 car per family.

 After attending Orientation:

-- Review all of your Orientation materials from your folder and the online link provided
+- Review all of your Orientation materials from your folder and the Student Handbook link provided

 - Review the PRIDE Message to set yourself up for success